mayadata-io/e2e-openshift/Openshift-EE/pipelines/OpenEBS-base/stages/1-cluster-setup/PCZD-cluster-setup/README.md

 #### Prerequisites

-OpenShift Cluster should be created.
+OpenShift Cluster should be created and have the dependencies installed.

 #### Procedure

+- The job should be capable of creating OpenShift 3.10 cluster with one master and 4 nodes configuraion.
-Check if the OpenShift cluster is ready using kubectl command.
+- Check if the OpenShift cluster is ready using kubectl command ```kubectl get nodes```

+####

 #### Test Result